Beef Birria Recipe (Birra de Res)

 Instructions

-- 6Add the beef stock and vinegar, using a wooden spoon to scrape any browned bits from the bottom of the pot.
-Remove the pot from the heat and allow ingredients to cool slightly.
+- 4Pour in the low sodium beef broth and white vinegar, using a wooden spoon to scrape any browned bits from the bottom of the pot.
+Remove from heat and let cool slightly.

-- 7Drain the softened chilis (discarding the soaking water).
-Add the chilis and the canned tomatoes to the sauce.
-Use an immersion blender to blend the sauce until smooth, directly in the pan.
-(Alternatively, transfer the ingredients to a blender, let cool briefly, blend until nearly smooth, and then return the sauce to the pan.)
+- 5Drain the softened chiles (discarding soaking water) and add them and the canned diced tomatoes to the pot.
+Use an immersion blender to blend the sauce until smooth directly in the pan, or carefully transfer to a blender, blend until smooth, and return to the pot.

-- 8Return the beef (along with any collected juices) to the Dutch oven, nestling it into the sauce.
-Cover with a tight fitting lid, and cook in the oven, until the beef is tender and can be pulled apart easily with a fork, about 2½ hours.
+- 6Return the beef and any collected juices to the Dutch oven, nestling it into the sauce.
+Cover with a tight-fitting lid and cook in a preheated 350°F oven for about 2½ hours until the beef is tender and pulls apart easily with a fork.

 Nutrition — Per Serving